katmdev/katmdev/README.md

-### Kat M. DeVrieze is a developer creating accessible and practical web experiences in Toronto, Ontario.
+### Kat M. DeVrieze is a developer creating thoughtful and practical web experiences in Toronto, Ontario.